joe-cipolla/master/_posts/2019-10-30-whats_with_the_name.md

 Another way to display a distribution is by using a boxplot.
 I like bloxplots because they reduce the amount of information the user has to digest, and therefore can speed up analysis and decision making.
-I personally can be distracted very easily by outliers and distribution tails, spending inordinate hypothesizing and thinking about them, when most decisions are usually made using the majority of the data.
+I personally can be distracted very easily by outliers and distribution tails, spending an inordinate amount of time hypothesizing and thinking about them, when most decisions are usually made using the majority of the data in the middle anyways.

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/skewed/annotated_box_plot.jpg">

 As shown above, a boxplot is composed of:
-- box in the middle, which represents the Interquartile Range (IQR) or 25th to 75th percentiles of the dataset
+- a box in the middle, which represents the Interquartile Range (IQR) or 25th to 75th percentile of the dataset
-- line in the center of the box, representing the median of the data
+- a vertical line in the center of the box, representing the median of the data
-- horizontal line, which usually represents the remaining 99% of the data, although that can vary between 95% to 99% depending on the statistician / programming package
+- a horizontal line, which usually represents the remaining 99% of the data, although that can vary between 95% to 99% depending on the statistician / programming package.
+In other words, 99% of the data can be found between the vertical line on the far left and the vertical line on the far right.
-- dots / symbols on the ends of the horizontal line, signifying the remaining 1% of data - commonly referred to as outliers
+- dots or symbols on the ends of the horizontal line, signifying the remaining 1% of data - commonly referred to as outliers

 The importance of the normal distribution to statistical theory can't be stressed enough.